Julianne Larsen, Director of Training

 I started in Client Services June of 2019 after being convinced that my backgrounds in health care and dog training could be molded into one new career.
 My position is really a great mix of getting to know potential clients and their vision of life with an assistance dog, and then helping those approved applicants learn how to best work with their matched assistance dog to become a great working team.
 My day may also consist of follow-up with previous graduate teams and talking with our amazing kennel and training staff to get to know the dogs in our program.

 In my spare time, you most likely will find me watching club or high school soccer, or I've broken away from family life for a weekend of dog agility with my 2-legged and 4-legged friends.

-Elizabeth Reberk, Client Service Coordinator
+Elizabeth Reberk, Graduate Services Coordinator

 Cari Bishop, Client Services Assistant